 The global energy market, particularly the crude oil sector, has long been a cornerstone of the world economy.
 With trillions of dollars in value tied up in physical barrels stored in tanks worldwide, the industry has relied on traditional workflows — paper-heavy processes, delayed settlements, and opaque custody mechanisms that have persisted for decades.

 A transformative shift is now underway, driven by blockchain technology and the tokenization of real-world assets (RWAs).
-There is growing institutional interest in a live, licensed infrastructure project in Singapore that tokenizes crude oil — turning a static commodity into a programmable financial primitive with full legal enforceability.
+There is growing institutional interest in a live, licensed infrastructure project in oil producing countries that can tokenize their crude oil reserves — turning a static commodity into a programmable financial primitive with full legal enforceability.

 This briefing explores the implications, mechanics, and strategic potential of tokenizing crude oil, examining how this innovation could redefine energy markets and unlock unprecedented financial opportunities for traders, financiers, and institutional investors alike.